NedimHodzic/COMS-321/README.md

 # COMS-321
 This repository contains homework assignments from COM S 321: Introduction to Computer Architecture and Machine-Level Programming at Iowa State University, taken in my Junior year.

-README's for each assignment are included.
+READMEs for each assignment are included.